tomvantilburg89/RickAndMortyChallenge/README.md

 - `BAXRMC-7` Create Rick and Morty API service for the Service container
 - `BAXRMC-8` Create a controller to test API Service, test in postman
+- `BAXRMC-9` Update RickAndMortyApiService to handle exceptions and empty requests

 Prospect ISSUES